openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Ghacks/Jack Wallen: Add brushes to The GIMP](http://www.ghacks.net/2010/10/04/add-brushes-to-the-gimp/)

 "The GIMP has a ton of tools for the user to take advantage of.
 From editing tools to drawing tools to filters to script fu to a whole host of other possibilities.
-One tool that many donâ€™t take advantage of is bushes.
+One tool that many don’t take advantage of is bushes.

-Brushes in The GIMP allow the user to extend The GIMPâ€™s flexibility by creating different ways to draw with effect or style.
+Brushes in The GIMP allow the user to extend The GIMP’s flexibility by creating different ways to draw with effect or style.
 Brushes can be any number of styles from either standard drawing tool brushes to more artistic brushes.
 Regardless of the type of brush you want to add (you can even create your own), you have to know how to add them, before you can use them.
 In this Ghacks article I will show you how to add new brushes to The GIMP in Linux."